silverstripe/silverstripe-frameworktest/README.md

 The module creates some default pages for different CMS behaviours.
 The CMS is intended to be perform well with a couple of thousand pages.
-If you want to test the CMS behaviour for a large and nested tree, the module includes a simple generator task: `dev/tasks/FTPageMakerTask`.
+If you want to test the CMS behaviour for a large and nested tree, the module includes a simple generator task: `sake tasks:FTPageMakerTask`.
 It will create 3^5 pages by default, so takes a while to run through.

 ## Configuring the amount of data